gatling/gatling/src/docs/content/tutorials/installation/index.md

 ## Using the Bundle

 You can use Gatling as a standalone bundle.
-Then, you'll just need a text editor, possibly with Scala syntactic coloration, to edit your simulations, and you'll be able to launch Gatling from the command line.
+Then, you'll just need a text editor, possibly with Java, Kotlin or Scala syntactic coloration, to edit your simulations, and you'll be able to launch Gatling from the command line.

 Check out our [Open Source page](https://gatling.io/open-source/) for the download link.